cognitedata/cdffs/docs/source/examples.rst

 pandas
 ^^^^^^
 Example to read/write `csv` file from/to CDF Files using `pandas` package.
+Environment variables are used to authenticate.

 .. literalinclude:: ./../../examples/pandas_csv.py
    :language: python